 PACE YOURSELF: How much time will you spend per “session” going through items?

-This can be an overwhelming process.
+Sorting through a loved one's belongings after a death can be an overwhelming process.
 Keep in mind you will probably stumble upon objects you haven’t seen in a long time and continuous reminders of the person you’ve lost.
-It may be tempting to want to do it all at once, but taking breaks is important if it gets too overwhelming.
+It may be tempting to want to do it all at once, but taking breaks is important if it gets too overwhelming

 Ultimately several challenges arise when these boxes start to fill.
 First, the keep piles become huge.
-It is so hard to part with objects when they can feel like all we have left.
+It is so hard to part with belongings after a death.
+Especially when it feels like they're all we have left.
 When the keep-pile has gotten out of control, consider the following:

 1) Do you have space for it?

 2) Have you kept multiples?

 If your wife collected dragonflies or salt and pepper shakers it may be impossible to imagine parting with that collection.
 Consider keeping just a few favorites, sharing others with friends and family, and selling or donating those that remain.